RobinWts/InkyPi-Plugin-HWButtonRegTest/README.md

 # Hardware Buttons Reg Test

-A **test plugin** for validating the action registration system of the Hardware Buttons plugin.
+A **test plugin** for InkyPi validating the action registration system of the Hardware Buttons plugin.

 ## Purpose